pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 Running an Ansible playbook is an asynchronous operation for the automation engine, with an indeterminate run-time.
 If an Ansible playbook method is used in a state machine, the state running the playbook is put into an immediate retry condition, without the `on_exit` method being run.
 When the playbook completes the state machine continues.

-One implication of this behaviour is that if a state machine containing a playbook method is run from **Automation -> Automate -> Simulation** in the WebUI, the state retry must be manually committed using the **Retry** button for the playbook's state to complete (see [Simulation Retry Button](#i5)).
+One implication of this behaviour is that if a state machine containing a playbook method is run from **Automation -> Automate -> Simulation** in the WebUI, the state retry must be manually committed using the **Retry** button for the playbook's state to complete (see screenshot [Simulation Retry Button](#i5)).

 ![Simulation Retry Button](images/screenshot6.png)